Telomere: End replication problem

-If coding sequences are degraded in this process, potentially vital genetic code would be lost.
+If coding sequences are degraded in this process, potentially vital genetic information would be lost.
 Telomeres are non-coding, repetitive sequences located at the termini of linear chromosomes to act as buffers for those coding sequences further behind.
 They "cap" the end-sequences and are progressively degraded in the process of DNA replication.

 The "end replication problem" is exclusive to linear chromosomes as circular chromosomes do not have ends lying without reach of DNA-polymerases.
 Most prokaryotes, relying on circular chromosomes, accordingly do not possess telomeres.
 A small fraction of bacterial chromosomes (such as those in Streptomyces, Agrobacterium, and Borrelia), however, are linear and possess telomeres, which are very different from those of the eukaryotic chromosomes in structure and function.
 The known structures of bacterial telomeres take the form of proteins bound to the ends of linear chromosomes, or hairpin loops of single-stranded DNA at the ends of the linear chromosomes.